iogeek/Gardening4Engineers/_garden/plantSpacing.md

     text: 24 inch pacing with cage = 4 squares
 ---

 The following visualization loosely follows the techniques from "square foot gardening" books.
-The premise is to think of your garden in 12 inch by 12 inch sqaures.
+The premise is to think of your garden in 12 inch by 12 inch squares.

 This is just a guide and not a rule.
 ## Plant spacing diagram